 And the hydroponic gardens, the solar panels, the bike paths.
 The “creative class” – right!
 The swank bistros.
 The delicious, artisanal, expensive food.
 The cocktail craze, the wild game craze, the pop-up restaurant craze.
 The celebrity chefs and their TV shows in endless reruns always playing somewhere on the 500 channels.
 The swag, the bling, on display, every home a store.
-The pretty tourist towns, anywhere in the world, as carefully decorated and lifeless as a Hollywood set.
+The pretty tourist towns, anywhere in the world, as perfectly accoutered and lifeless as a Hollywood set.
 The cruise ships that are cities.
 The airports that are cities.
 The planes, the planes, the planes.

 (Mostly, all right mostly.
 The age when it became (almost) impossible to exaggerate anything.)

 The promise of multiverses where everything we failed to do could happen anyway.
 The promise of superstrings (but what are they?), of dark matter (but what is it?) of black holes at the heart of everything (but – really, who cares?)
 The promise of space colonization: extract, consume, deplete, move on – forever.
 The final frontier!
 The promise of becoming a machine.
 We HEART puppies but we H8 animals, and above all ourselves as animals.
 Who wants to be meat anymore?
-The medical miracles.
-The designer drugs.
-In one lifetime the average human lifespan expands by 25%.
-In one lifetime the number of human beings doubles, the number of wild animals is halved.
+The medical miracles, the designer drugs.
+In one lifetime, the average human lifespan expands by 25%.
+In one lifetime, the number of human beings doubles, the number of wild animals is halved.
 The viral loads.
 The superbugs.
 The superweeds.

 Outside each car?
 The Sixth Extinction.

 The terror, the terror.
 But Mistah Kurtz, he not dead.
-The age when everything dead kept moving, kept coming back.
+The age when everything dead kept on moving, kept coming back.
 Zombies, vampires.
 Empires.
 Striking back, and back, and back.
 Torture techniques from ancient China officially sanctioned by modern states.
 It will be recorded that most people were okay with that.
 Imagine a boot stamping in the human face – forever?
 Not my face, the terrorist’s face – fine, okay with that.
 These are times of hard choices.
 I don’t make the rules.
 Freedom (my freedom) isn’t free.
 “Empathy fatigue.”
 Slavery comes back.
 What will next year’s polls say about that?

 Gerontocracy.
 Plutocracy.
 Kleptocracy.
 All words for the same thing.